 To make for the most immersive storytelling experience possible, the cast had to dedicate a vast amount of time into becoming their very character, and some felt like their character on a personal level.

-“I could really relate with the idea of having to move on from something now that I’m about to graduate, like how Jean Valjean died,” Senior Caleb Hauser (Jean Valjean) said.
+“I could really relate with the idea of having to move on from something now that I’m about to graduate, like how Jean Valjean died,” Senior Caleb Houser (Jean Valjean) said.
 “It was nice to connect with that character.”

 With so much time spent on stage with one another, the cast and crew had plenty of rehearsals to form a bond and connection.

-“I think the community that we built up was pretty fun,” Hauser said.
+“I think the community that we built up was pretty fun,” Houser said.
 “While having a lot of fun, we were also very focused on learning our parts, which made a really cool environment.”

 A very special dynamic was built between Hauser’s character Jean Valjean and his inevitable rival, Javert, played by Junior Killian Cusick.